KnowageLabs/Knowage-Documentation/functionalities-guide/behavioural-model/index.rst

 .. figure:: media/image57.png

+    Detail panel of LOV creation, specification of a maximum value.

 During execution of a document, the date picker will be limited by that value:

 .. figure:: media/image58.png

+    Detail of a date picker for a date parameter with maximum value specified.

 .. note::
      **Analytical driver of type Manual Input Date with a default value and/or max value**